How to Get the Adcom Excited About Your MBA Career Goals Essay Plus an Example

 In the next 3 – 5 years after CBS, I plan to work as a research associate for an asset manager or investment fund that has an ESG focus, such as Neuberger Berman or PIMCO.
 I hope to convert my summer internship into a full-time position at one of these funds, as did <Name> (’20).
 My goal as a research associate is to leverage my investing skills and application of ESG concepts garnered from my Columbia MBA, the Value Investing program and the Three Cairns Climate Fellowship in particular, to lead teams in crafting investment portfolios that meet the long-term investment objectives of ESG investors.
 From managing the entire investment process, I’ll understand every aspect that is factored into an investment decision, strengthening my analytical acumen and ultimately growing my network and reputation in the ESG investing community that will help me achieve my dream goal.

-My dream job is to be the founder and CEO of a global ESG-focused investment fund that manages the entire ESG investment process in-house – from formulating the top-down ESG selection process to executing on the investment decisions – as most funds either offer ESG as one of many investment options or largely depend on third party analytics as an input to their ESG investment decisions.
+My dream job is to found and lead a global, ESG-focused investment fund.
+Unlike most funds that rely on third-party analytics, my firm will manage the entire investment process in-house.
+This includes everything from top-down selection to final execution.
+This approach offers much-needed transparency, allowing investors to monitor their impact more effectively. – as most funds either offer ESG as one of many investment options or largely depend on third party analytics as an input to their ESG investment decisions.
 This tailored in-house investment approach would offer much-needed transparency, enabling investors and stakeholders to monitor the impact that their investments are making.
 From my personal experience, I fully understand what it means to “invest in the next generation”, and I firmly believe that ESG is a powerful way for investors to focus beyond monetary return.

 Need help applying this advice to your own situation?
 We would love to help.
 Click here to schedule an initial consultation.